realm-of-ra/mancala/contracts/README.md

 3. **Create a Pull Request**
    - It can't get better then this, your pull request will be appreciated by the community.

-For any other questions, feel free to reach out to us [here](https://dojoengine.org/contact).

 Happy coding!